Cherreads

 The lieutenant stepped into the clearing first.

 He looked over the scene.
 Three people kneeling.
-His men on guard.
-The camp intact.
-He didn't look close enough to see the trembling in Don's hands, or the blood on Maddie's knuckles.
+His men stood on guard over the intact camp.
+He missed the trembling in Don's hands.
+He failed to see the blood on Maddie's knuckles.

 "Funny," the lieutenant said to his men, a smug edge carrying across the quiet clearing.
 "Things have a way of finding their way to me regardless."

 One of his cronies laughed.
-The other produced a cigar from a pouch on his rig — actual, pre-System tobacco.
+The other produced a cigar from a pouch on his rig.
+It was actual, pre-System tobacco.
 An impossible luxury.

 They lit them.
 They walked toward the kneeling figures, entirely confident they owned the world.